CipStr/Tablut-MALI/README.md

 # Tablut-MALI
-University project for FAI.
+University project for Fundamentals for Artificial Intelligence.
 It's a Tablut player that plays according to Ashton's rules.